Therapy that understands your wiring

 For Neurodivergent Adults & Families

 Whether you’re newly diagnosed, still exploring, or supporting a loved one, I offer tools and perspectives that genuinely honour your lived experience.
-In addition, you can learn how ADHD or AuDHD may show up in your relationships, work, and inner world.
-Most importantly, you’ll find strategies that feel doable rather than draining, so you can move forward with more confidence and self-compassion.

-For Life’s Messy Middles
+Support for Life’s Messy Middles

 For Those Exploring Who They Are

-Whether you’re questioning your identity, navigating late-diagnosed neurodivergence, or seeking space outside the norm, I am here to meet you without judgment.
 In fact, I offer support for the quietly queer, the proudly weird, those who are still figuring it out, and everyone in between.
-No matter where you are on your journey, you deserve a space that honours your unique path and welcomes your whole self.

 ADHD